O2 Czech Republic

 O2 Czech Republic (operating under the O2 brand) is a major integrated operator in the Czech Republic.
-It is now operating more than six million lines, both fixed and mobile, making it one of the Czech Republic’s leading providers of fully converged services.
+It is now operating more than six million lines, both fixed and mobile, making it one of the Czech Republic's largest providers of fully converged services.
 O2 Czech Republic operates a fixed and mobile network including a 3rd generation network, CDMA (for data), UMTS and EDGE, enabling voice, data and video transmission.
 O2 Czech Republic is also a provider of ICT services.